 Students will continue to explore different world faiths by looking at their different practices and beliefs and also what we share in common.
-They will also examine Buddhism.

 Autumn Term: Life of Christ 1

 Students will explore and reflect on the importance of Jesus for Christians today by looking at the incarnation, identity, person and teachings of Jesus.